ricab/scope_guard/README.md

 [until then](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0012r1.html).

-So, even though the callback _is_ required not to throw, by default this is not checked or protected against. `noexcept(false)` callbacks will still be accepted by the compiler by default, causing undefined behavior if they do throw.
+So, even though the callback _is_ required not to throw, by default this is not checked or protected-against. `noexcept(false)` callbacks will still be accepted by the compiler by default, causing undefined behavior if they do throw.
 This is the same approach that the standard library takes e.g. with `unique_ptr` (search for `[unique.ptr.single.ctor]` and `[unique.ptr.single.dtor]` in